BitcoinDistrict/bitcoindistrict.github.old/README.md

 Go to http://localhost:4000

 ## Making a Post
 To make a new post, make a new file in _posts/ with a title of YYYY-MM-DD-title-goes-here.
-At the top of the file you'll want to provide the following information:
+At the top of the file you'll want to provide the following information in the front matter.

-Further instructions to follow.